-New rules are being developed around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.
+There are new rules around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.

-The Building (Earthquake-prone Buildings) Amendment Act, passed in May 2016, brings more direction from central government and less reliance on individual territorial authorities developing their own policies.
+The Building (Earthquake-prone Buildings) Amendment Act, which came into effect 1 July 2017, brings more direction from central government and less reliance on individual territorial authorities developing their own policies.
 TA’s still hold the responsibility for administering the law in their area, however.

 Among the changes: